seapath/svtrace-ansible/README.md

 ###  Time synchronization
 #### Network cards

 In order to properly log the Seapath latency, the clock of the network card receiving the Sample Values must be synchronized in PTP.
-This is done :
-- Automatically if you use the same network card to receive the PTP frames and the SV
-- Manually, using phc2sys to synchronize the SV network card with the PTP one

 This is **not done by Ansible and must be handled by the user**